Dan Chilcote understands what it takes to be part of a championship team, and to strive for academic excellence.

 “The Ferris campus, and Big Rapids are close-knit communities, they’ve helped me to succeed in the classroom, and have a role in a championship on the court,” Chilcote said.
 “I’ve made the best friends of my life here.”

-PHOTO CAPTION: Dan Chilcote, of Jackson, Mich., will graduate from the College of Arts and Sciences in a ceremony that will take place on Friday, March 6 in Big Rapids.
+PHOTO CAPTION: Dan Chilcote, of Jackson, Mich., will graduate from the College of Arts, Sciences and Education in a ceremony that will take place on Friday, March 6 in Big Rapids.

 This is part of a series of stories that recognize outstanding graduates with unique circumstances as they prepare for Spring 2016 commencement ceremonies.
 This year, Spring 2016 commencement ceremonies, for main campus, will be hosted May 6-7 in Jim Wink Arena of the Ewigleben Sports Complex.